Transport in Addis Ababa: General outline

 Taxi system in Addis Ababa believed began operation during Emperor Haile Selassie regime with smaller cars called Fiat 600.

-Minibus taxi transport is one of the most public transport in Addis Ababa, which has greater modal transport.
+Minibus taxi transport is one of the most widespread public transport options in Addis Ababa, which has greater modal capability.
 Public transportation modes include, Anbessa bus, minibus taxis, Star Alliance bus, Higer minibus and salon taxi.
 High capacity of bus consisted of nominal 100 passengers, and minibuses carry up to 12 passengers.
 Anbessa had operated 530 buses.
 According to the Ethiopian Road Transport Authority, buses provide 40% and taxis 60% of public transport as of 2005.

 Public often suffered from inconveniences, and extra cost to their destinations that impact on urban mobility.
 Transportation affected through various factors, including climatic and environmental, infrastructural, and architectural classifications.
 Pedestrian often walking improperly to road networks, resulting inefficiency and impacts necessity of urbanization and urban sprawl in terms of mobility.

 Modified taxis operating in Addis Ababa range to 7,500, although recently sedan taxis used to serve in contract despite representing small portion of all modes.
 Fares differ from each place and taxi type.
 For example, buses charges flat fare for each route with variations on route basis and minibuses fare related to trip length, causing fare rate anomalies resulted from incommensurable with kilometer band limits.

 Although in 1992 the public transport held strategy focusing in taxi sector, the marketing service still lacked proper regulation.